 For more information about Nancy, visit her at Psychology Today.

 Cathy Cooper has more than 20 years’ experience working with children and adolescents.
 She is a licensed professional counselor.
 Having received a master’s degree in music education with an emphasis in music therapy, she also utilizes the arts in her approach to working with clients.
 She specializes in effectively developing positive relationships with young people that help support them through their emotional and social development.
-Cathy believes young children have the capacity to heal themselves through play and works closely with parents in supporting their children’s emotional growth in her clinical practice.
+Cathy believes young children have the capacity to heal themselves using play media and works closely with parents in supporting their children’s emotional growth in her clinical practice.
 Adolescents need the support of an accepting, understanding, present, and experienced therapist to learn more effective ways of coping with the many stressors today’s youth experience.
 In addition, Cathy works with women of all ages.

 To schedule an appointment with Cathy, please call our office.